maxwell-fr/GildedRose-Kata/README.md

 This repository is derived from the template made by [Emily Bache](https://github.com/emilybache/GildedRose-Refactoring-Kata).
+The C# component is complete.

-Original README follows.
+The original README follows.

 # Gilded Rose Refactoring Kata